 Personal Watercraft Regulation

 On March 21, 2000, the NPS published a regulation (36 CFR 3.24) on the management of PWC use within all units of the national park system (65 FR 15077).
 This regulation prohibits PWC use in all national park units unless the NPS determines that this type of water-based recreational activity is appropriate for the specific park unit based on the legislation establishing that park, the park's resources and values, other visitor uses of the area, and overall management objectives.
-The regulation prohibited PWC use in all park units effective April 20, 2000, except 21 parks, lakeshores, seashores, and recreation areas until individual park units adopted special regulations to manage PWC use.
+The regulation prohibited PWC use in all park units effective April 20, 2000, except 21 Start Printed Page 9496parks, lakeshores, seashores, and recreation areas until individual park units adopted special regulations to manage PWC use.
 The regulation established a 2-year grace period following the final rule publication to provide these 21 park units time to consider whether PWC use should be permitted to continue.

 Description of Gateway National Recreation Area and the Jamaica Bay Unit

 Gateway National Recreation Area is located in the heart of the New York City metropolitan area.
 The park, which extends through three New York City boroughs and into New Jersey, consists of more than 26,000 acres and has been assembled from city parks, military sites, and undeveloped land.
 Congress established GATE in 1972 as one of the first urban parks in the national park system.
 Gateway National Recreation Area is composed of three distinct units—Jamaica Bay, Staten Island, and Sandy Hook.
 These units comprise a seashore ecosystem of wildlife, private communities, and outdoor recreational activities in an urban environment.
 This proposed rule addresses PWC use in the Jamaica Bay Unit.
 The proposed rule designating areas where PWC may be used in the Sandy Hook units of GATE, New York/New Jersey is published elsewhere in today's Federal Register.